 This happens because babies have shorter sleep cycles than adults, around 30—45 minutes at 10 months, and around 60 minutes by the time they hit the 12-month mark.
 This could result in shorter daytime naps too if your baby doesn’t fall back asleep easily between sleep cycles.

 What happens during REM sleep?

 Babies generally go into the REM cycle of sleep around 60 minutes after initially falling asleep at night.
-“If you notice that your baby wakes frequently in the night, it’s important to give them around five to 10 minutes to settle on their own before you settle them or go into their room,” advises Jolandi.
+“If you notice that your baby wakes frequently in the night, it’s important to give them around 5 - 10 minutes to settle on their own before you settle them or go into their room,” advises Jolandi.

 If you go in too quickly, you might wake your little one fully, which means it’ll take longer to fall back asleep.
 So, the key here is to wait and not respond to every moan, but to see if your child falls asleep again after waking.
 Remember, just like adults, babies have an innate ability to sleep on their own and you need to give them a chance to do this.

 If your baby does need you in the night, make sure not to engage too much, avoid talking loudly and laughing or switching on the lights fully.
 A dim warm-toned light is fine if you need to see your way around.